LoginRadius/engineering-portal/content/blog/angular-state-management-with-ngxs/index.md

     </li>
   </ul>
 ```
-Code code again code, now time to see the result so here is the UI you will get, to get the complete code please go [Github Repo](https://github.com/LoginRadius/engineering-blog-samples/tree/master/Angular/To-do-App-in-angular-with-NGXS)
+After lots of code, it's time to see the results.
+So here is the UI you will get.
+To get the complete code please go to [Github Repo](https://github.com/LoginRadius/engineering-blog-samples/tree/master/Angular/To-do-App-in-angular-with-NGXS)
 ![Image](result.png)

 ## Conclusion